-Someone acting in bad faith might try to manipulate the market by inflating or deflating a security price to earn some extra cash.
-Their goal is to trick you into believing a stock or another security is performing a certain way and then capitalize on your ignorance.
+In other words, market manipulation happens when someone tries to rig the supply or demand of a particular security so that other investors and traders think the price of that security is going one way when it’s actually not.
+One or more persons acting in bad faith might try to manipulate the market by inflating or deflating a security price to earn some extra cash.
+Their goal is to trick others into believing a stock or another security is performing a certain way and then capitalize on that ignorance.

 Examples of Market Manipulation

-Pump and dump: This occurs when a person gives false or misleading statements about a company’s stock in order for it to gain traction.
+This occurs when a person knowingly gives false or misleading statements about a company’s stock in order for it to gain traction.
 The demand goes up and prices increase.
 People who employ a pump-and-dump scheme might falsely claim that a stock is expected to perform in a certain way, or they may spread rumors about company moves that could garner attention from potential investors.
 Once enough people fall for the ruse, the dumping begins.
-Insiders or those who created the false claims in the first place will offload their shares of the company into the market.
-With empty promises and a tanking stock, ignorant investors lose their money.
+Insiders or those who created false claims in the first place will offload their shares of the company into the market.
+With empty promises and a tanking stock, naive investors take a hit.

-Poop and scoop: While pump and dump increases the demand for a stock, poop and scoop is the opposite.
-This scheme spreads false and misleading information about a company or security in an attempt to cause a huge drop in the stock price.
-It “poops” on the stock, making investors drop their investments so insiders can “scoop” in and pick it up for cheap.
+This technique can be run just as lucratively in reverse in what is sometimes called “poop and scoop.”
+Traders intentionally will spread what they know to be false and misleading information about a company or security in an attempt to cause a huge drop in the stock price.
+In other words, they “poop” on the stock, making investors drop their investments so insiders can “scoop” up the securities at a nice discount.

 How to Avoid Market Scams

-But no investor wants to be manipulated.
-Before you act on certain information, check to see where it’s coming from.
-It might take more work on your part to verify and vet the source, but it’s better than making a move that could result in tons of lost money.
+Beware of low-volume stocks, as well as microcap stocks and penny stocks, They are far easier to manipulate than large-cap stocks or securities with high-volume trading.
+Exercise extreme caution when engaged in day trading.
+Before you act on a tantalizing report, check to see where it’s coming from.
+It might take more work and time on your part to verify and vet the source, but it’s better than making a move that could result in tons of lost money.

 The Bottom Line

+Stakeholders in financial markets are considering what is and what is not market manipulation as well as whether all market manipulation should always be illegal.
 Falling victim to market manipulation isn’t fun.
 It is also expensive.
 Hard-earned money that’s lost because you jumped onto an otherwise fraudulent claim can be hard to recoup.
 Suspect fraud?
-Report it to the Securities and Exchange Commission.
+Report it to the SEC.
 If you think you’ve been duped, the SEC wants to make sure others won’t be.